Welcome to SFARI.org, the website of the Simons Foundation Autism Research Initiative.

 This website’s purpose is to support SFARI’s mission, which is to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.

 SFARI.org will do this by clearly communicating our funding priorities and opportunities to the research community and by highlighting the work of our funded investigators and SFARI-funded publications.
 SFARI science staff will post regular informal updates helping to synthesize the significance of various areas of research that have important implications for our scientific understanding of autism.

 Importantly, SFARI.org also serves as the online home for SFARI projects that provide key resources for the autism research community.
-These include large collections of individuals with autism or with specific genetic alterations — the Simons Simplex Collection (SSC), the Simons Variation in Individuals Project (Simons VIP), Simons Foundation Powering Autism Research for Knowledge (SPARK) and the Autism Inpatient Collection (AIC) — as well as tools that enable researchers to keep track of the genetic risk factors for autism (SFARI Gene), autism mouse and rat models, induced pluripotent stem cell lines, postmortem brain tissue for autism research (Autism BrainNet) and biospecimens and data from our collections and sponsored research projects (SFARI Base).
+These include large collections of individuals with autism or with specific genetic alterations — the Simons Simplex Collection (SSC), Simons Searchlight (formerly Simons VIP), Simons Foundation Powering Autism Research for Knowledge (SPARK) and the Autism Inpatient Collection (AIC) — as well as tools that enable researchers to keep track of the genetic risk factors for autism (SFARI Gene), autism mouse, rat and zebrafish models, induced pluripotent stem cell lines, postmortem brain tissue for autism research (Autism BrainNet) and biospecimens and data from our collections and sponsored research projects (SFARI Base).